Cold email mistakes to avoid if you wanna get more replies

 Let's see why this cold email won't bring good results:

-• it shows unprofessionalism and a lack of attention to details that can make a difference
+• it shows unprofessionalism and a lack of attention to detail that can make a difference

-And to never repeat the same mistake again, try using lemlist custom variables:
+And to never repeat the same mistake, try using lemlist custom variables:

 good example of using custom variables